gravi-ctrl/homelab-blueprint/README.md

     > **No backup?** Restore manually:
     >
     > 1. **Get the SSH keys from your password manager** and place them in `~/.ssh/`
-    >    (you need both the server host keys and the GitHub deploy key).
+    >    (you need both the server host keys and the Codeberg deploy key).
     >
     > 2. **Fix permissions:**
     >    ```bash